-The County has 53 year-round emergency beds for individuals, 85 seasonal emergency beds for individuals, and 99 year-round emergency beds for families.
-Typically, emergency shelters can provide temporary housing for up to 90 days, along with three daily meals, case management, life skills, training, housing search assistance and other supportive services.
-The rotating church shelter, called the Winter Relief Program, provides transportation, meals, and temporary housing between the hours of 5:00 p.m. and 7:00 a.m. from November through April.
-An additional 54 freezing weather beds are provided by local shelters and the City of Annapolis.
+In a typical year, the County has 53 year-round emergency beds for individuals and 99 yearround emergency beds for families.
+However, due to the Coronavirus pandemic, all of the County shelters are operating at a significantly reduced bed capacity to ensure the health and safety of homeless residents.
+Emergency shelters can provide temporary housing for up to 90 days, along with three daily meals, case management, life skills, training, housing search assistance, and other supportive services.

+The rotating church shelter, called the Winter Relief Program, typically has 85 beds, and provides transportation, meals, and temporary housing between the hours of 5:00 p.m. and 7:00 a.m. from November through April.
+Local shelters and the City of Annapolis provide an additional 54 freezing weather beds.
 There is generally a shortage of emergency shelter for both families and individuals in the County, especially during the summer months when the rotating shelter and freezing weather beds are unavailable.